fahmialiasakbar/fastapi/README.md

 After install Uvicorn and FastAPI using PIP, run
 > uvicorn main:app --reload

+to open documentation of the API, put /docs after main URL

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [PostgreSQL](https://www.postgresql.org/) - Database